duneroadrunner/SaferCPlusPlus/README.md

 ### Practical limitations

-The degree of memory safety that can be achieved is a function of the degree to which use of C++'s (memory) unsafe elements is avoided.
-Unfortunately, there is not yet a tool to automatically identify such uses.
-But if, in the future, there is significant demand for such a tool, it shouldn't be a particulary difficult thing to develop.
-Certainly trivial compared to some of the existing static analysis tools.
+In situations where a lifetime checker, or equivalent static analyzer, is not available, the degree of memory safety that can be achieved is a function of the degree to which use of C++'s (memory) unsafe elements is avoided.

 Note that one of C++'s more subtle unsafe elements is the implicit `this` pointer when accessing member variables from member functions.
 Consider this example: